 Have you?
 Your parents and relatives are probably telling you that once you get married, you can continue with whatever it is then.
 Don’t fall for it cos it’s a goddamn trap.

 Also, I’m particularly talking about women here cos they’re the victims when it comes to such things.
 The guys have to work according to the rules of society, right?
-And the girls should probably soak themselves in household chores, take responsibility of the whole family and maybe for a little fun, she can watch some TV serials.
+And the girls should probably soak themselves in household chores, take responsibility for the whole family and maybe for a little fun, she can watch some TV serials.
 Yes, for ‘fun’.

 There are very few families who want their pyaari bahu to actually work hard and go for her dreams.
 Even if they won’t make you do the maid work, you have a lot of responsibilities coming your way which can make working for your dreams just overwhelming.
 Who’s to say you’ll even get time for it?

-Let’s say your sasural wale guys are pretty wonderful and they are fully supporting your dreams and career (although I personally haven’t seen such people), maybe they’ll do that for a year, two years but then.. it all comes down to starting a family in the end.
+Let’s say your Sasural wale guys are pretty wonderful and they are fully supporting your dreams and career (although I personally haven’t seen such people), maybe they’ll do that for a year, two years but then.. it all comes down to starting a family in the end.
 That’s what our parents live for.
-Indirectly they’ll have you know that now they want a grandbaby, please start trying now..
+Indirectly they’ll have you know that now they want a grandbaby, please start trying now.

 And life after a baby?
 Wonderful, yes.
 Beautiful, yes.
 Poop-filling, yes.
 Cuteness overload, yes yes yes.
 But career dreams for mommy?
 Nope.